 - be provided for each period of experience claimed

 - be written for the purpose of this application and be dated within the last three months

 Referees must:have supervised you directly as a general employment reference is not enough

 - read your application, reviewed all supporting evidence before corroborating your experience and confirm that they have done so in their reference

 - familiarised themselves with the CPE course content and refer directly to this when providing their reference(s)

 - include examples from their direct observation of your work.

 If your supervisors are not solicitors, ask them for a statement outlining their skills, experience and qualifications.
 These must be relevant to supervising your legal work.
 They may also wish to comment on how familiar they are with the CPE course content.

 You must redact all samples of your work to remove sensitive or identifying information.
-We will not accept non-redacted documents and will destroy them.
+We will not accept non-redacted documents.